In his book, Nothing Holy About It, Tim Burkett lists the four foundations of mindfulness as:

 Each of these four poses unique problems for us as we try to become more mindful, but here my focus is on the fourth, mindfulness of our environment.

 Obviously, humankind as a whole currently suffers from a lapse of mindfulness about our natural environment, which we treat rather disgracefully.
-By the word “environment” here, however, I don’t mean to indicate this ecological sense of the term; I use the word to refer to our immediate surroundings — that specific part of the world each of us can perceive here and now with our senses.
+I am not using the word “environment” here in this ecological sense, however; I am using it simply to refer to our immediate surroundings — that part of the world each of us can perceive here and now with our senses.

 There is an exercise I sometimes do when I wish to be more mindful of my immediate environment.
 I often do this when I take a walk by myself.
 In this exercise I take a little time to focus on the information that I am receiving from each of my five senses.
 I start with the sense of touch.
 Awareness of the sense of touch follows naturally from mindfulness of the body.